-There are a number of calculations that fall under the umbrella of the time value of money.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+There are a number of calculations that fall under the umbrella of the time value of money.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 The future value calculation takes a rate of return of and a period of time into future and calculates the value that a sum of money at the end of that time period.

 The future value formula tells you the value of a sum of money after it’s been invested with a set rate of interest (or an assumed rate of return) over a period of time including the number of times per year the interest is paid.
 Future value is a calculation best done using an online calculator, a financial calculator, or a spreadsheet using the formula for future value.

 Using the tool on Calculator.net, you can determine that the future value of $1,000 with a 6% rate of interest with 10 compounding periods is $1,790.85.

 Another variable to consider is whether you want to calculate the future value of a single sum of money from point A to point B over time, or if you will be adding to the initial sum at regular intervals.
 In other words, will you be adding to your initial investment?
 Most future value calculators offer the option to add periodic payments to your initial investment and have those factored into the calculation.

 Present value is the current value of some future value or sum of money.
 The present value considers the time period (number of periods) in the future plus the rate of return earned on that money.